 FEMA Disaster Assistance

-Federal Funding is Available to Affected Individuals in Davis and Salt Lake Counties
+Deadline passed: Federal Funding for Affected Individuals (AI) in Davis and Salt Lake Counties

 Los fondos federales están disponibles para las personas afectadas en los condados de Davis y Salt Lake

 President Donald J. Trump Approves Major Disaster Declaration for Utah.Background:

 FEMA announced that federal disaster assistance has been made available to the state of Utah to supplement state and local recovery efforts in the areas affected by an earthquake during the period of March 18 to April 17, 2020.
 The President's action makes federal funding available to affected individuals in Davis and Salt Lake counties.